DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/eventblock_IsEventInProgress.md

 folder: mydoc
 ---

-Safety: 100% - Probably expensive if map has maximum entities and most of them are env_sprite?
+Safety: 100% - Probably a bit expensive if map has maximum entities and almost all of them are env_sprite?
 Should be fine, its not like it being called often.

 ```c
 #define EVENT_BLOCKER_NAME "ct_event_blocker_sprite_ct"